 - Instructions for growing a wide variety of specific fruits and vegetables in your garden

 - Information on utilizing CalFresh at local farmers' markets and accessing free bonus Market Match dollars

 - Information about Humboldt County farms that accept CalFresh/EBT at their farmstands, and for the purchase of a CSA share.

 Rethink Your Drink

 We regularly promote the Rethink Your Drink campaign, which encourages healthy drink choices by educating the community about the added sugars in sugar-sweetened beverages.
 Rethink Your Drink lessons teach children and parents how to read nutrition labels to determine the sugar content of sodas, sports drinks and other sweetened drinks.
 We present Rethink Your Drink lessons in a variety of food bank programs and community settings and encourage families to drink water instead of sugary drinks.
-A variety of Rethink Your Drink resources, materials and curricula are available online including from the Health Ed Council and Network for a Healthy California.

-If you have a question about our Nutrition Education program, give us a call or email our Nutrition Education Coordinator at email@example.com.
+If you have a question about our Nutrition Education program, give us a call or email our Nutrition Education Coordinator at @email.

 Our Nutrition Education Program includes cooking classes, taste tests, and recipes for Food for People's programs, with the goal of teaching how to prepare healthy meals on a tight budget.